Edinburgh-Stingers-IHC/constitution/README.md

 * members Health and Safety whilst on the ice and is therefore in charge of on-ice discipline.
 This includes making sure that players are properly warmed up prior to full training and all on-ice persons are kitted as per the club and SIH  Rules.
 * the creation and implementation of training plans and improvements at both team and individual levels.
-* assessing player capability for games and creating the team line up for games based on the abilities or the capability \[in terms of H\&S] of individual players plus the level of opposing teams.
+   * assessing player capability for games and providing recommendations to the Team Manager on roster and line‑up based on the abilities or the capability \[in terms of H&S] of individual players plus the level of opposing teams.
 * bringing players up to standards of play that would permit lesser ability players to participate in games against poorer ability teams i.e. like for like.
 The emphasis will be on best team performance in the game however to meet the club’s policy on equality the Team Manager and Head Coach shall endeavour to ensure that ALL players receive equal game time when selecting teams.
 In this objective they will also coordinate with the Fixtures secretary to balance ability levels of opposing teams

 Players may be scratched from the team selection where a noncompliance with this constitution has been observed.
 This decision will be made by the Team Manager in conjunction with the Head Coach and the Chair.